dirtyredz/DockBuilder/README.md

 ## Notes
 ___
-Again I want to make it explicitly clear that this is not my own work, but a culmanation of work from many modders.
+Again I want to make it explicitly clear that this is not my own work, but a culmination  of work from many modders.